-Insurance Foundation for Servicemen (hereinafter the "Foundation") was founded on 13 January 2017 as not-for-profit organization.
+National Foundation For Servicemen Insurance (hereinafter the "Foundation" or "ZINAPAH") was incepted on 13 January 2017 as not-for-profit organization.

-The Foundation was established to provide stable, equal compensation for the well-being of fallen, missing and disabled soldiers and their families while defending the homeland borders.
+"ZINAPAH" was established to provide stable, equal compensation for the well-being of fallen, missing and disabled soldiers and their families while defending the homeland borders.